Anietz/currency-converter/README.md

 You can also whitelist IP that will use this service

 ## Getting Started
-First, run the development server:
+First, install and run the development server:

 ```bash
 npm install